karannshah17/Agentic-Chatbot/README.md

 src/: Contains source code and modules supporting the chatbot's functionality.

-AINEWS/: A directory dedicated to AI news processing and management.

-.gitignore: Specifies files and directories to be ignored by Git.

 requirements.txt: Lists the Python dependencies required to run the project.

-.vscode/: Contains configuration files for Visual Studio Code.

 **📦 Requirements**